View William DuPont's Obituary on telegram.com and share memories

 Bill was the former owner of Holden Hills and Point Breeze Banquet facilities.

-The Mass of Christian Burial will be Friday, January 10, 2020 at 10 am in Sacred Heart of Jesus Church, 16 East Main St., Webster, Burial will follow in Sacred Heart Cemetery.
+A Mass of Christian Burial will be Friday, January 10, 2020 at 10 am in Sacred Heart of Jesus Church, 16 East Main St. followed by burial in Sacred Heart Cemetery, both in Webster.

-To leave a message of condolence or to share a memory of Bill, please visit:
+To leave an on–line message of condolence, or to share a memory of Bill, please visit:

 RJMillerfunerals.net